Miezhiko/QuickCast/README.md

 global hook thing
 -----------------

+ - turning on num lock
  - register some hotkeys for quickcast
+ - `Scroll Lock` indicates that quick cast is enabled
- - click `HOME` to enable or disable hotkeys
+ - click `Scroll Lock` to enable or disable hotkeys
  - current quickcast hotkeys are: `Z` and `A`
+ - blocks prscrn, win key etc...

 and so there you go...